 What is your most marked characteristic?

-I talk.
+Despite my shyness, probably because of it, I talk.
 A lot.
 Often loudly.
 I imagine it’s annoying.

 Who are your favourite writers?